cnico/flipr-api/README.rst

    $ pip install flipr-api

 You will find an example ot usage in a Python program in the `integration test <tests/test_integrations.py>`_.

+You can test directly the flipr API following the given sample `testing_api.rst`_.

 Contributing
 ^^^^^^^^^^^^